xzs424/log-analysis/README.md

 It has already contains an output file named `src/output.txt` which is the copy of the query output.
 If you do not want to run the program to generate a new copy, you can directly check the file to see the output.

+When running the program, the program will automatically create a view named `request` in the database, make sure not to have any existing view named `request` if you want to replace the default data with your own.

 # File Structure
 1. `src` - contains all source code.